-You know that word "fasting" occurs a second time (in the third verse): "They fasted and prayed."
-When you pray, you love to go into your closet, according to the command of Jesus, and shut the door.
+You know that word fasting occurs a second time (in the third verse): "They fasted and prayed."
+When you pray, you love to go into your closet, accordin g to the command of Jesus, and shut the door.
 You shut out business and company and pleasure and anything that can distract, and you want to be alone with God.
-But in one shape even the material world follows you there.
+But in one way, even the material world follows you there.
 You must eat.
 These men wanted to shut themselves out from the influences of the material and the visible, and they fasted.
-What they ate was simply enough to supply the wants of nature, and in the intensity of their souls they thought to give expression to their letting-go of everything on earth, in their fasting before God.
-Oh, may God give us that intensity of desire, that separation from everything, because we want to wait upon God, that the Holy Ghost may reveal to us God's blessed will.
+What ,they ate was simply enough to supply the wants of nature.
+In the intensity of their souls, they thought to give expression to their letting go of everything on earth in their fasting before God.
+Oh, may God give us that intensity of desire-that separation from everything-because we want to wait upon God, that the Holy Spirit may reveal to us God's blessed will.

-The fourth thought.
-What is now the will of God as the Holy Ghost reveals it?
-It is contained in one word: Separation unto the Holy Ghost.
-That is
+The fourth thought- What is now the will of God as the Holy Spirit reveals it?
+It is contained in one phrase: Separation unto the Holy Spirit.
+That is the keynote of the message from heaven.